MicrosoftDocs/windows-itpro-docs/windows/client-management/enroll-a-windows-10-device-automatically-using-group-policy.md

 **Requirements**:

-- The Active Directory joined device must be running Windows 10, version 1709 or later.
+- The Active Directory joined device must be running a [supported version of Windows](/windows/release-health/supported-versions-windows-client).
 - The enterprise has configured a Mobile Device Management (MDM) service.
 - The on-premises Active Directory must be [integrated with Azure AD (via Azure AD Connect)](/azure/architecture/reference-architectures/identity/azure-ad).
 - The device shouldn't already be enrolled in Intune using the classic agents (devices managed using agents will fail enrollment with `error 0x80180026`).